-I. Startup Reports, Prefunctional Checklists, and Trend Logs: Submit for approval of Commissioning Authority.
+I. Startup Reports, Prefunctional Checklists, and Trend Logs: Submit for approval of CxP.

 - J. Trend Logs and Monitoring.
-Trend logs required in the testing requirements will be set up and executed by the Contractor and provided to and analyzed by the CxA.
+Trend logs required in the testing requirements will be set up and executed by the Contractor and provided to and analyzed by the CxP.
 Monitoring using data loggers will be conducted by the controls contractor if it is not possible through the BMS.
-Trend logs and monitoring are conducted after test & Balance and subsequent trouble-shooting are complete and systems are in normal operation without frequent service shutdowns, etc. - K. Adequate storage method and media for trends is the sole responsibility of the controls contractor. - L. A Sample trend is to be provided by the controls contractor to the Commissioning agent for review prior to beginning record trends.
+Trend logs and monitoring are conducted after Test & Balance and subsequent trouble-shooting are complete and systems are in normal operation without frequent service shutdowns, etc. - K. Adequate storage method and media for trends is the sole responsibility of the control's contractor. - L. A Sample trend is to be provided by the control's contractor to the CxP for review prior to beginning record trends.
 Trend logs will contain Descriptive labels for each data point trended as well as a date and time stamp.
-Gaps in trend data will be accompanied with an explanation and may be cause for resubmission of trends.
+Gaps in trend data will be accompanied with an explanation and may be cause for resub- mission of trends.